Are you caring for someone and feeling emotionally or physically overwhelmed?

 - What’s available to support the person you care for?

 We want it to be as simple as possible for carers to access a Family Carers’ Prescription.
-There are 2 main routes to you getting a prescription:
+There are two ways to get a family carers prescription:

-- Via your GP Surgery – You can go to your surgery or ask for a telephone appointment with a GP/member of staff at the practice to discuss your circumstances and what support you think you might need.
-Your Doctor will agree the prescription and contact Caring Together.
-The surgery will record you are a family carer so that they can support you appropriately in the future.
+- Through your GP Surgery – You can go to your surgery or ask for a telephone appointment with a GP/member of staff at the practice.
+They can discuss your circumstances and what support you think you might need.
+Your doctor can agree the prescription and contact Caring Together.
+The surgery will also be able to record you are a carer so that they can support you appropriately in the future.
 If you do not get a response from your GP please let us know and we will follow up on your behalf.

-- Via Carers Trust Cambridgeshire, Peterborough, Norfolk – If you find it difficult to speak with your GP, or for whatever reason don’t feel able to go to your surgery, contact one of our team who can talk you through what support we might be able to offer, and then we will contact your GP on your behalf to get the Family Carer’s Prescription authorised.
+- Through Caring Together – If you find it difficult to speak with your GP, or for whatever reason don’t feel able to go to your surgery, you can contact one of our team directly.
+They can talk you through what support we might be able to offer.
+We can contact your GP on your behalf to get the Family Carer’s Prescription authorised.
+We can also look at other ways we may be able to support you if you want this.

 Are you a GP or work in a surgery and want to know more?

-As part of this project, we are able to offer a range of support to help GP surgeries better identify and support family carers of all ages.
+As part of this project, we are able to offer a range of support to help GP surgeries better identify and support carers of all ages.
 This includes awareness raising and helping them to work to models of best practice.
-If you would like to know how we can help your surgery, please contact us on 01480 499090.
+If you would like to know how we can help your surgery, please contact us on 0345 241 0954.

 If you don’t have the password, please email: [email protected].